 About Us

 Catherine Szabad founded Hearts in Bloom Buffalo out of compassion for those who have lost their life partner.
+Following her own personal experience with loss, Catherine’s vision expanded to include grieving mothers through A Mother’s Love initiative, ensuring that those carrying the heartbreak of losing a child are also seen, supported and remembered.

 A man and woman smiling for a selfie in a cozy room, with the woman holding a bouquet of flowers wrapped in plastic.